FilipeGFS/readme-simulador-fenix/README.md

 ## 1. Flow Area

-This function calculates the area of flow for the combustion products based on the volumetric load.
+The function in this file calculates the area of flow for the combustion products based on the volumetric load.

 Inputs: